I’ve seen this scenario play out hundreds of times over the years. A client will come to me and say they need a social media audit.

 - It’s inexpensive.
 If you publish content on social media, you can leverage each native platform to pull performance data at any time.
 While the analytics platforms mentioned above aren’t free, they are affordable and can save you time.
 Time is money, and social media moves fast.
 It’s real-time.

 - It’s not your only source of truth.
 Remember that a social media audit is quick and meant to give you immediate insights into your performance.
 It’s counting numbers.
 It’s not data science.
 It’s not contextualizing the data.

 - A social media audit is just the start.
 There will be times when you are auditing social media that you go down a rabbit hole with the data.
-This will always turn into a larger analysis, and that’s okay.
+This will always become a more extensive analysis, which is okay.
 When this happens, ensure you include web analytics, digital media data, audience insights, and other internal data sources you can access.

 - Your social media is being audited.
-I can guarantee that your competitors are auditing their social media channels and looking at what you are doing.
+I can guarantee that your competitors are auditing their social media channels and examining your actions.
 They are looking hard.

-You don’t have to overcomplicate your approach or method for doing a social media audit.
-It’s very straightforward and easy to do.
-But, it’s also critical that you keep a pulse on the performance of your social marketing programs, so don’t put it off.
+You don’t have to overcomplicate your approach or method for a social media audit.
+It’s straightforward to do.
+But it’s also critical that you keep a pulse on the performance of your social marketing programs, so don’t put it off.

-And lastly, remember that a social media audit would typically not include:
+And lastly, remember that a social media audit would typically not include the following: